 Low-cost hostels are abundant in Ecuador.
 Price ranges from $6-14 and you can still bargain for cheaper prices especially when you’re traveling in groups.
 People in Ecuador are very amicable so it is advisable to ask the locals’ opinions on where to stay.
 Also, staying in eco-lodges and haciendas has been an emerging trend among tourists.

 If you want some breathtaking view, take yourself to Cotopaxi National Park, the country’s most visited national park.
-Standing a midst the park is Volcán Cotopaxi, the world’s highest active volcano.
+Standing amidst the park is Volcán Cotopaxi, the world’s highest active volcano.
 At 5,900m above sea level, the volcano has been a popular destination from thrill-seekers wanting to climb and reach the peak.
 Amenities in the park include overnight mountain huts, camping, and picnic facilities.
 The best time to go here is from December to April.

-Other places that you shouldn’t miss are the small beach town of Canoa, famous surfing beach Montañita, the cozy Andes village of Guamote, and Esmeraldas, one of the most popular beaches in the country.
+Other places that you shouldn’t miss are the small beach town of Canoa, the famous surfing beach Montañita, the cozy Andes village of Guamote, and Esmeraldas, one of the most popular beaches in the country.
 Visit Mindo for an excellent bird watching experience and the Museo del Banco Central to see a collection of ancient and religious paintings.